-Is there anything more which you would like to find out, speak about, share, and/ or question?
+Is there anything more which you would like to find out, speak about, share, and/or

 Is there anything worrying you?

 Inspiring you?

+Is there anything which you have found fascinating?

 Anything angering you?

 Has anything in this chapter challenged you?

 Surprised you?

 Touched you?

-Frustrated you?
+Opened you up?

 Shut you down?

-Express these thoughts more fully in one or more of the following ways...
+Express one or more of these thoughts more fully in

-- ...mind maps

-- ...pictures

-- ...poetry

-- ...diagrams

-- ...story

-- ...tables

-- ...whichever way you prefer.

 (continued overleaf)

-Engaging with Feedback and Evaluation Processes Chapter 5

-CHAPTER 5